 Andrew Dawson, Editor-in-Chief |

-The day I saw that flyer was the day my life completely changed.
 I started working for The State Times as a contributing writer near the end of the 2019 Fall semester.
 Words cannot express just how excited I was to begin this new opportunity with our school newspaper.
 The first article I contributed covered the Houston Astros cheating scandal, which to this day, is still one of my favorite pieces I have ever published.
 I loved writing about campus related events, interviewing our Red Dragon faculty and students, and meeting new people.
 After I joined The State Times, I changed my major to media studies and found my purpose in life.

 Those of you who are interested in meeting great people and want to be more involved on campus, I highly recommend joining The State Times.
 I understand taking new risks can be scary, but coming from a person who has been a member of the club for four years, I can definitively say this is a very rewarding experience.

 I would like to thank SUNY Oneonta and all my friends I’ve made here for an amazing college experience and thank every member of the club that I’ve had the privilege of working with because you helped make The State Times what it is today.
 It has been my honor to finish my college education as your Editor-in-Chief.
 Until we meet again!